Syllabus for IST 597f:

 This course should change the way you think about human behaviour, providing a theory of cognition that can be extended to help predict human behaviour for use in applications such as video games and interface testing.

 This course provides a balance between theory and practice, which are tightly intertwined in this area.
 Basic and more advanced readings will introduce the student to current thinking about facts, theories, and ways to model data.
-A small group project, drawing on the different backgrounds students bring to the program, will support integrating these various pieces of knowledge and applying them.
+A project drawing on the different backgrounds students bring to the program, done by individually or in very small groups, will support integrating these various pieces of knowledge and applying them.
 The course includes working in small groups, speaking, and other non-traditional processes and outputs, but processes and outputs that researchers use in this area.

 At the conclusion of this course, students will be able to: